 These tips are some simple do’s and don’ts of backup device rope grabs meant simply to help you better understand your gear and it’s purpose.

-Do’s:1.
-Read the Instruction Manual.
+1. Read the Instruction Manual.
 Although this seems pretty simple and elementary, many people skip over the instructions.
 However, these instructions are directly from the manufacturer and include important and specific information, such as corresponding rope size that is crucial to the success of the rope grab.

 2. Use rope grab with only compatible lanyards and rope sizes.
 Alternate lanyards may not properly absorb the weight and shock from a fall and in turn fail to catch.
 The wrong size rope will not allow the rope grab’s teeth to clamp down and deem the rope grab as useless.